ishitarastogi/lens-blog/README.md

-# Mind Tales
+# Mind Tales 🧚
-Mind Tales is Blogging platform build on top of the Lens protocol.
+Mind Tales is a Blogging platform build on top of the Lens protocol.
 We used GraphQl API provided by Lens Protcol to build Mind Tales.
-The functionalities are mentioned below:
+The functionalities included in our project are mentioned below:

 ## 1. Creating Profile 🙍
 The Profile allows us to create profile.
 We receive ProfileNFT on creating profile.
 As required by lens user should be authenticated